Training structure

 54h

-The main aim of this course is to teach you how to pose and solve simple physics problems.
-The fields of application are material point mechanics and geometrical optics.
+The main objective of this course is to teach you how to pose and solve simple physics problems.
+The areas of application are point particle mechanics and geometric optics.

-- Force statics: studies of mechanical systems in equilibrium.
+- Statics: study of mechanical systems in equilibrium.

-- Kinematics: the study of the movement of bodies independently of the causes that generate them.
+- Kinematics: the study of the motion of bodies independently of the causes that produce it.

-- Dynamics: links between the causes of movement and the movement itself.
+- Dynamics: links between the causes of motion and motion itself.

-- Work and energy: work of forces (conservative and non-conservative), kinetic energy theorem, mechanical energy theorem and their applications.
+- Work and energy: work done by forces (conservative and non-conservative), kinetic energy theorem, mechanical energy theorem, and their applications.

 - Image formation and optical systems (stigmatism, Gaussian approximation, mirrors, thin lenses, dispersive systems, centered systems, optical instruments).